-When set to 1, the P bit indicates the last NAL unit of a coded picture, i.e., the last byte of the FU payload is also the last byte of the coded picture.
-When the FU payload is not the last fragment of a coded picture, the P bit MUST be set to 0.
+When set to 1, the P bit indicates the last FU of the last VCL NAL unit of a coded picture, i.e., the last byte of the FU payload is also the last byte of the last VCL NAL unit of the coded picture.
+When the FU payload is not the last fragment of the last VCL NAL unit of a coded picture, the P bit MUST be set to 0.